Skip to content

 Program Objectives

-The overarching objective of the Action Canada Fellowship is to foster a range of leaders with a deeper understanding of Canada and public policy, equipped with the tools, leadership skills, and relationships to serve their country in an impactful way.
+The objective of the Action Canada Fellowship is for Fellows to emerge as leaders with a deeper understanding of Canada and public policy, equipped with the tools, leadership skills, and relationships to serve their country in an impactful way.

-• Canada: Fellows gain foundational and historic knowledge of major sectors, institutions, and regions of the country, to help them have a deeper understanding of current day issues and policy decisions.
+• Canada: Fellows will be able to apply knowledge of major sectors, institutions, issues, and regions of Canada to deepen their understanding of current Canadian issues and policy decisions.

-• Policy: Fellows gain an understanding of the complexity of policymaking in a country with great diversity in needs and interests.
+• Policy: Fellows will be able to explain the complexity of policymaking in Canada, a country with great diversity in needs and interests.
+They will create effective and responsive policy recommendations.
+Fellows gain an understanding of the complexity of policymaking in a country with great diversity in needs and interests.
 They emerge equipped with the tools to create effective and responsive policies.

 Curriculum